BPplays/local-audio-yomichan-build-scripts/README.md

 Anki Add-on.

 Goals of this repo:
-- Normalize the audio
+- Normalize the audio, in order to standardize the volume across the entire collection.
-- Remove silence from the front and back of audio
+- Remove most silence from the front and back of audio.
-- Convert all audio to opus / mp3 (opus for more efficient storage of files, mp3 for better compatibility with AnkiMobile)
+- Convert all audio to opus / mp3 (opus for more efficient storage of files, mp3 for better compatibility with AnkiMobile).
-- Remove broken and duplicate files:
+- Remove broken files:
-    - Remove JPod audio that has different readings mapping to the same audio file
+    - Remove JPod audio that has different readings mapping to the same audio file.
-    - Remove a few audio files that simply didn't have the correct word audio in the first place
+    - Remove a few audio files that simply didn't have the correct word audio in the first place.
+- Remove duplicate files:
+    - A lot of the JPod audio were simply duplicate files.
+With `jpod_index.py`, we simply removed these duplicate files and provided a more efficient way of mapping the data to the files.
-- Create `jmdict_forms.json` for post processing work after creating the entire database
+- Create `jmdict_forms.json` for post processing work after creating the entire database.
+    This json file allows us to use the JMdict word variants data to fill in missing gaps with words that had the same reading and were simply spelt differently.

 NON-Goals:
 - Reduce the quality of the audio for the sake of more efficient storage